 - Your subject fees will still be charged/accrue as usual – there is no automatic remission of debt for subjects that receive a fail or ‘V’.

 - If the subject is a pre-requisite for another subject, you will still need to pass it before being able to progress to the follow-on subject (i.e. you will need to repeat it if you do not pass).
-You will need to view the Subject Search to check when the subject is running again so you can plan your future enrolment.
+You will need to check the Handbook to see when the subject is running again so you can plan your future enrolment.

 - You may still be eligible to apply for the usual Special Consideration process if there are extenuating circumstances specific to your situation.